Treatment of Bad Breath

 It is estimated that over 25-to-30 million Americans suffer from chronic bad breath.
 Recent studies have confirmed that in approximately 80 percent of these cases, the odor sources are in the oral cavity.

-Science has now created a machine called a Halimeter, that Dr. Gallez & Dr. Poulos use to accurately measure the degree of bad breath in an individual.
+Science has now created a machine called a Halimeter, that Dr. Gallez, Dr. Nguyen & Dr. Poulos use to accurately measure the degree of bad breath in an individual.
 Plus, recent research has developed and tested a safe medication that can eliminate the bad breath.
 Dr. Poulos has been interviewed by KNTV (Channel 11 TV in San Jose, CA) for their recent news broadcast on Halitosis.

 Intra-Oral Sources of Halitosis